strata-mvc/strata/guidebook/1.0/digging-in/controllers/03-sending-variables-to-views.md

 menu_group: controllers
 ---

-On each instantiation of the Controller object, a linked View object is created.
-It is the interface that handles how generated content is handled.
+A `View` object is associated to the active Controller object each time a route is executed.
+It is the interface that handles how variables are passed from Controllers to Wordpress templates.

-To expose a variable and make it available to the regular Wordpress templating, use the class' `set($key, $mixed)` method.
+To expose a variable and make it available to the regular Wordpress templating use the View object's `set($key, $mixed)` method.
 This will globally expose a variable named `$key` having a value of `$mixed` to the templates.

 In the controller :